Table of Contents

 As we’ve seen, children should not wear thick clothing when in a car, because this poses a serious safety risk.

-Car seat covers are therefore designed to keep your baby warm, comfortable and most importantly safe, but it’s vital you only use the right type of cover.
+Car seat covers are therefore designed to keep your baby warm, comfortable and most importantly safe, but it’s vital you only use the right type.

 Is It Safe To Use A Car Seat Cover While Driving?